Nevuly/S510UA-BQ423-Hackintosh/README.md

 1. Follow the simple directions given in [here](https://github.com/hieplpvip/AsusSMC/wiki/Installation-Instruction).
     - Download [Release of AsusSMC](https://github.com/hieplpvip/AsusSMC/releases).
+    - Open [AsusSMC Install Fix](https://raw.githubusercontent.com/Nevuly/S510UA-BQ423-Hackintosh/master/asussmc-fix-install_daemon.sh) in your browser.
+    - Open install_daemon.sh to text editor, remove all of contents, and replace contents in AsusSMC Install Fix contents and save it.
     - Run install_daemon.sh by dragging it onto terminal.
     - Reboot if the script does not seem to work.
 After updating your EFI folder or any kexts, you may need to run the script again.